silverstripe/developer-docs/en/02_Developer_Guides/12_Search/01_Searchcontext.md

 ### Customising the general search field

-On tabular views like the GridFields and ModalAdmins, the search context is rendered as a search bar with advanced options.
+On tabular views like the GridFields and ModelAdmins, the search context is rendered as a search bar with advanced options.
 To customise this field, see the [Scaffolding documentation](../model/scaffolding#general-search-field).

 ### Generating a search form from the context